axeliodiaz/data_loss_prevention/README.md

 Update your environment variables to include:
 - `SLACK_BOT_TOKEN`: Token for the bot with appropriate permissions.
 - `SLACK_USER_TOKEN`: User token (required for file deletion).
-- `SLACK_BLOCKING_MESSAGE`: Default blocking message for messages with sensitive content.
-- `SLACK_BLOCKING_FILE`: Default blocking message for deleted files.

 #### Slack demo video
 [Download Demo Video](docs/video.gif)

 ##	Notes
 1. Message Queue:
 ElasticMQ is used for local SQS emulation.
-Ensure it is running and accessible at http://elasticmq:9324.
+Ensure it is running and accessible at http://sqs:9324.
 2. Slack Integration:
 Configure Slack events API and provide the bot token in `.env`.